-RMU made things interesting at times in the first half.
+Robert Morris made things interesting at times in the first half.
 A layup by senior point guard Anthony Myers-Pate shortly after OSU sophomore point guard Marcus Smart picked up this second foul cut the Cowboys lead to just nine points at the 9:56 mark in the first half.

-The Colonials were led by senior guard Karvel Anderson who finished the night with 16 points on 7-14 shooting.
+RMU was led by senior guard Karvel Anderson who finished the night with 16 points on 7-14 shooting.
 He wasn't feeling it from long distance (2-7), but found other ways to score.